-After an assessment, we would provide a quote that outlines policy terms and price.
-The quote tells you the amount of coverage, level of coinsurance (typically 10%), and whether there’s a deductible or a minimum amount threshold for claims.
+After an assessment, we would provide a quote that outlines the policy terms and price.
+The quote tells you the amount of coverage, the level of coinsurance (typically 10%), and whether there’s a deductible or a minimum amount threshold for claims.

-How else can credit insurance benefit businesses
+How else can credit insurance benefit businesses?

 Better banking terms

 Banks are more likely to lend to businesses that have credit insurance, as well as provide larger lines or reduced financing fees for covered receivables.
 Borrowing costs are also often lower.
 The opportunities and cost savings provided by trade credit insurance can offset the cost of the policy.

 “As traders, we obtain working capital from our bank, and then we receive our money when the customer pays.
 The banks themselves make credit insurance a condition for access to trade finance.”

 Mitigate against loss